Reasonably Foreseeable Involves Remoteness Principles Regarding a View to Risk of Harm | DK Legal Practice

 Summary Comment

 Negligence law involves the review of whether a person acted carelessly and should be held liable for harm caused through such carelessness to another person.
 As part of the question of whether conduct was careless, the question arises as to whether the resulting harm was foreseeable.
-If the harm was reasonably unforeseeable, then liability for the harm fails to arise.
+Negligence fails to arise if harm from the conduct in question was reasonably unforeseeable.

 Need Help?Let's Get Started Today